Improve Your Furniture Making Skills Advanced Course – Make a Mitred and Veneered Box

 o Appropriate use of face side, face edge and timber selection

-o Using hand tools to produce perfect mitres
+o Using hand tools and machines to produce perfect mitres

 o Selecting and flattening veneers